 I'm Kathryn Moulison (she/her), but you can call me Katie.
-I've been a physical therapist since 2011 and I'm passionate about helping my clients find the right strategies to get their lives back.
+I am passionate about helping my clients find the right strategies to get their lives back.
 I have seen the impact that persistent pain has and don't want anyone to suffer longer than they need to.

 I am committed to life long learning, in all realms of life: